Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Introduction

-where $\{ (\xi_t, \eta_t), t \geq 0\}$ is a bivariate L\'evy process, independent of $V_0$.
-See Carmona et al.\ \cite{CPY97}, \cite{CPY01} for basic properties.
-Such processes arise in a variety of situations such as risk theory (e.g. Paulsen~\cite{Pa98}), option pricing (e.g. Yor~\cite{Yo}) or financial time series (e.g. Kl\"uppelberg et al.~\cite{KLM06}), to name just a few.
-They also constitute a natural continuous time analogue of random recurrence equations, as studied by de Haan and Karandikar \cite{HK}.
-Lindner and Maller~\cite{LM} have shown that a generalised Ornstein-Uhlenbeck process admits a strictly stationary solution which is not degenerate to a constant process with a suitable $V_0$ if and only if
+where $\{ (\xi_t, \eta_t), t \geq0\}$ is a bivariate L\'evy process, independent of $V_0$.
+See Carmona, Petit and Yor \cite{CPY97,CPY01} for basic properties.
+Such processes arise in a variety of situations such as risk theory (e.g., Paulsen \cite{Pa98}), option pricing (e.g., Yor \cite{Yo}) or financial time series (e.g., Kl\"uppelberg, Lindner and Maller \cite{KLM06}), to name just a few.
+They also constitute a~natural continuous time analogue of random recurrence equations, as studied by de Haan and Karandikar \cite{HK}.
+Lindner and Maller~\cite{LM} have shown that a generalized Ornstein--Uhlenbeck process admits a strictly stationary solution which is not degenerate to a constant process with a suitable $V_0$ if and only if

 exists and is finite almost surely and not degenerate to a constant random variable.
-The distribution of \eqref{eq-convergence} then gives the unique stationary distribution.
-Here, $\{ (\xi_t, L_t), t \geq 0\}$ is another bivariate L\'evy process, defined in terms of $\{ (\xi_t, \eta_t)\}$ by
+The distribution of \textup{(\ref{eq-convergence})} then gives the unique stationary distribution.
+Here, $\{ (\xi_t, L_t), t \geq0\}$ is another bivariate L\'evy process, defined in terms of $\{ (\xi_t, \eta_t)\}$ by